lidocaine (Intradermal route)Pronunciation

 Uses For lidocaine

-Lidocaine belongs to the family of medicines called local anesthetics. lidocaine prevents pain by blocking the signals at the nerve endings in the skin.
+Lidocaine belongs to the family of medicines called local anesthetics. lidocaine prevents pain by blocking the signals at the nerve endings in the skin. lidocaine does not cause unconsciousness as general anesthetics do when used for surgery.

 Before Using lidocaine